by Karen J Mossman

 At that moment a little man came right up to Mum, obviously the woman’s husband, and put his finger in her face.
 “Mind your own business,” he snapped.

-Just then a voice boomed out, it was dad, “Get your finger out of my wife’s face!”
+Just then a voice boomed out.
+It was Dad, “Get your finger out of my wife’s face!”

 The little man then scurried over to him, “Yer what?
 Yer what?” he said.
-“What you going to do about it, eh? eh?”
+“What you going to do about it, eh?
+Eh?”

-I just told him to “Piss off!”
+Dad shrugged.
+“I just told him to “Piss off!”